Darling (1965 film): Plot

-Diana finds comfort in the company of gay photographer Malcolm who has created her new famous look.
-They go shopping, where she randomly decides to shoplift multiple items.
+Diana finds comfort in the company of gay photographer Malcolm, who has created her new famous look.
+They go shopping, where she randomly decides to shoplift several items.
 On location at a palazzo near Rome, Diana smiles in her medieval/Renaissance costume and completes "The Happiness Girl" shoot.
 She is taken with the beauty of the building and the landscape, getting on well with the prince, Cesare, who owns the palazzo.
 With the friendly Malcolm, Diana decides to stay in Italy.
-They stay in a simple house by a small harbor in Capri, where Diana flirts half-heartedly with Catholicism.
-They are visited by Cesare, who arrives at a huge launch, invites them on board, and proposes to Diana.
+They stay in a simple house by a small harbour in Capri, where Diana flirts half-heartedly with Catholicism.
+They are visited by Cesare, who arrives in a huge launch, invites them on board and proposes to Diana.
 She politely declines his proposal, but Cesare leaves the offer open.

 Diana returns to London, still living in the flat she shared with Robert, where she has a party with Miles and other assorted media characters.
-Robert comes by to visit Diana but sees that she's with Miles and departs.
+Robert comes by to visit Diana but sees that she is with Miles and departs.
 Becoming disillusioned with Miles and the vacuous London jet set, Diana flirts with the Catholic church again.
 Impulsively, she flies to Italy and marries the prince, which proves to be ill-fated.
 Though waited on hand and foot by the servants, she is almost immediately abandoned in the vast palazzo by Cesare, who visits Rome frequently.

-Diana flees to London to visit Robert, who charms her into bed, making her believe they are ready for a stable, long-term relationship.
-However, in the morning, he tells her that he's leaving her and that he fooled her only as an act of revenge.
-He reserves a flight to Rome, packs her into his car, and takes her to Heathrow airport to send her back to her life as Princess Della Romita.
-At the airport, Diana is hounded by the press, who address her as Princess.
+Diana flees to London to visit Robert, and the two have sex, making her believe they are ready for a stable, long-term relationship.
+However, in the morning he tells her that he is leaving her and that he fooled her only as an act of revenge.
+He reserves a flight to Rome, packs her into his car and takes her to Heathrow airport to send her back to her life as Princess Della Romita.
+At the airport Diana is hounded by the press, who address her as Princess.
 She boards the plane to leave.

 Cast

 Production

 According to Richard Gregson, agent for John Schlesinger, the budget was around £300,000 and was entirely provided by Nat Cohen at Anglo-Amalgamated.
+The movie was originally called Woman on Her Way.

 Shirley MacLaine originally was cast as Diana, but was replaced by Christie.
-Production on Darling commenced in August 1964 and wrapped in December.
+Production on Darling commenced on August 1964 and wrapped in December.
 It was filmed on location in London, Paris, and Rome.
 The Romita palazzo was portrayed by the Medici villa.
 The final scene was shot at Heathrow Airport in London.

 In 1971, New York magazine wrote of mod fashion and its wearers: "This new, déclassé English girl was epitomized by Julie Christie in Darling—amoral, rootless, emotionally immature, and apparently irresistible."
+John Schlesinger admitted Julie Christie did not want to do her nude scene.